The Zane Grey Show: Production

 Stephen Slesinger was the producer.
 Directors included Paul Franklin and Emmett Paul.
 Franklin also wrote for the series.
 Harry Zimmerman led the orchestra.
 The series initially originated from Hollywood.
 It was moved to New York beginning with the October 21, 1947, episode.
-The half-hour program was broadcast on Tuesdays at 9:30 p.m.
+The half-hour program was broadcast on Tuesdays at 9:30 pm.
 Eastern Time.
 Priced at $2,500, the show was sustaining.
 Hawley Publications, which published the monthly Zane Grey Magazine, underwrote some of the program's expenses.

 The trade publication Variety reported that The Zane Grey Show ended because it never met expectations of network executives and because of "disputes over control and the question of where the show should originate".
 Its competition included The Fred Waring Show on NBC.
 It was replaced by The Casebook of Gregory Hood.

 Critical response

 A review of the premiere episode in Variety said that The Zane Grey Show "reduces the late Zane Grey's popular Westerns to practically Lone Ranger fare" and added that it followed a formula typical of Westerns.
 The review called the acting "undistinguished ... without major flaws" and said that the directing and writing were "capable".

 The trade publication Billboard said in a review of the same episode, "Action was frequent and violent", with sound effects such that "for minutes at a time it was difficult to tell who was doing what to whom".
 The review added that Perrin's portrayal "made Tex sound properly infantile, dashing, and romantic."

 Media critic John Crosby commented on the use of clichés in the program, writing, "the dialogue employed on this show is even more historic than the plots".
-He also noted, "There's a good deal of shooting but no one - not even the rustlers - gets hurt much."
+He also noted, "There's a good deal of shooting but no one – not even the rustlers – gets hurt much."